Hounds and Cats

 You will probably have a few restless nights, your stress levels will increase for a few days and there may be times when you think it will not work – but just remember, once everything has settled down, it will all be worth it.
 It is not just greyhounds that chase cats – most dogs need careful introductions.

 We only cat test the greyhounds to see which we think they will be suitable to live with cats – we do not cat train them for you.
 You will need to put in the time and effort once you have adopted your new greyhound to make sure all animals can live happily together.
+If the dog is suitable for training we will note him as cat workable on his rehoming advert.
+Very rarely we do get a dog that has lived in a home with cats - his rehoming advert will say cat friendly.

 For the above reasons we do not rehome to families with both children and cats as in the past dogs have been returned because either the family didn’t have the time to train the dog properly, or the children were upset if the dog barked at the cats.